gpt4free/g4f.exe/VISTA-SUPPORT.md

 ## Manual Installation Guide

 If automatic installation fails due to TLS limitations:
+First try the zip [https://github.com/gpt4free/g4f.exe/releases/download/v1.0.1-2/vista_compatibl_g4f.zip] if the zip also does not work. then try manual install:

 ### Step 1: Download Files on Modern Computer